Nikki Sinclaire: 65th Anniversary of the Liberation of Auschwitz

-Expulsion from UKIP
+Departure from UKIP

 In January 2010, Sinclaire resigned from the Europe of Freedom and Democracy (EFD) grouping in the European Parliament, to which UKIP belongs, citing her displeasure at what she claimed to be some of the racist, extremist parties in membership of the EFD Group.
 She also cited a deterioration in her relationship with Nigel Farage, the joint leader of the EFD group.

 Sinclaire was subsequently expelled from UKIP for refusing to be part of the EFD group.
 On its website, UKIP stated:

 "She has also proved unable to collaborate adequately with the voluntary party in the UK, particularly with the regional committee in the West Midlands.
 The national executive committee has therefore removed the whip; Nikki Sinclaire may no longer describe herself as a UKIP MEP, and she may not stand as a UKIP candidate in the forthcoming general election."

 Sinclaire won an Employment Tribunal claim for sex discrimination against her former colleagues.
-UKIP did not lodge a defence, so the tribunal's decision went against the party by default.
+UKIP did not lodge a defence in the action.